JuliaML/MLDataPattern.jl/docs/documentation/dataview.rst

    which in general avoids data movement until :func:`getobs` is invoked.

-.. function:: batchview(data, [size], [count], [obsdim]) -> BatchView
+.. function:: batchview(data, [size|maxsize], [count], [obsdim]) -> BatchView

    Create a :class:`BatchView` for the given `data` container.
 It will serve as a vector-like view into `data`, where every element of the vector points to a batch of `size` observations from `data`.
-The number of batches and the batch-size can be specified using (keyword) parameters `count` and `size`.
+The number of batches and the batch-size can be specified using (keyword) parameters `count` and `size` (or alternatively `maxsize`).

    In the case that the size of the dataset is not dividable by the specified (or inferred) `size`, the remaining observations will be ignored.
+If `maxsize` is provided instead of `size`, then the next dividable size will be used such that no observations are ignored.

    :param data: The object representing a data container.

    :param Integer size: Optional.
-The number of observations in
+The exact number of observations
-                        each batch.
+                        in each batch.

+   :param Integer maxsize: Optional alternative to `size`.
+The
+                           maximal number of observations in each
+                           batch, such that all observations get
+                           used.

    :param Integer count: \
         Optional.
 The number of batches that should be used.
 This